SOM-Research/DescribeML/README.md

 ## Contributing

+This project is being development as part of a research line of the [SOM Research Lab](https://som-research.github.io/), but we are open to contributions from the community.
+Any comment is welcome!

-The complete grammar in Extended Backus-Naur form (EBNF) can be seen in **src/language-server/dataset-descriptor.langium**
+The complete grammar declared using the [Langium Grammar language](https://github.com/langium/langium/blob/main/packages/langium/src/grammar/langium-grammar.langium) (similar to the Extended Backus-Naur form (EBNF)) can be seen in **src/language-server/dataset-descriptor.langium**

 You may need extra steps to contribute or dive into the plugin or the language. (to match with the exact version of the Langium, the base framework we used)